Cosenza Calcio 1914: Serie D times

 Following these highs, the club successively started experiencing hard times, being ultimately excluded in July 2003 by the federation due to financial issues, leaving Cosenza suddenly without a club.

-In 2004, it franchise was however admitted back into Serie D following a judicial sentence, together the new A.S.
-Cosenza F.C.: this caused the city of Cosenza to have two different "rival" clubs into the same division.
+In 2004, the franchise was however admitted back into Serie D following a judicial sentence, together the new A.S.
+Cosenza F.C.: this caused the city of Cosenza to have two "rival" clubs in the same division.
 This lasted only one year, as Cosenza 1914 finally folded.